adeelbarki/udacity_project_log_analysis/newsdb-api-project/README.md

 ## Description

 This project is designed for Udacity Full Stack Web Developer Nanodegree Program.
 Purpose of this project is to connect SQL database using python.
-The project is a reporting tool that contains three successful tasks handled in PostgreSQL and then printed out on console and browser at the same time.
+The project is a reporting tool that contains three successful tasks handled in PostgreSQL and then printed out on terminal and browser at the same time.

 Three main tasks that are carried out in this project are
 * What are the most popular three articles of all time?